Fitness Equipment Reviews

 In this comprehensive buying guide, we evaluated the following machines:

-Best Overall Bowflex Max Trainer M8
+Best Overall Bowflex Max Trainer M9

-For Beginners EFITMENT Compact Magnetic Elliptical Machine Trainer
+Best Beginner EFITMENT Compact Magnetic Elliptical Machine Trainer

-Hard-core Athletes Schwinn Elliptical 470
+Best Intermediate Schwinn Elliptical 470

-Buying Guide
+Elliptical Buying Guide

 With so many models to choose from, how do you know which is the right one for you?
 Which features and functions are the most important?
 Which model offers the best value for money?

-Elliptical Space
+Adequate Space

 Elliptical machines come in different sizes.

 There are heavy-duty fitness machines with a large footprint and loaded with features.
-And, there are compact machines, ideal for apartments, small spaces, and for storing in the corner of the room when not in use.
+And there are compact machines, ideal for apartments, small spaces, and for storing in the corner of the room when not in use.

 You can even find some folding elliptical machines out there (though we didn’t include any here) if you’re extremely tight on space.